Aw3someG/Aw3someG/README.md

 ***(art creds: @ydmnnn on twt !!)***

 Ehii!!
-I go by Noah / Andrew etc.
+I go by Noah or whatever character I'm cosplaying !!
 As for pronouns I prefer He/They

 If I ever get too obnoxious/annoying PLEASE let me know (✿◠‿◠) (✿◠‿◠) (✿◠‿◠) (✿◠‿◠) (✿◠‿◠) (✿◠‿◠) (✿◠‿◠) (✿◠‿◠) (✿◠‿◠) (✿◠‿◠) (✿◠‿◠) (✿◠‿◠) (✿◠‿◠) (✿◠‿◠) (✿◠‿◠)